Tautological families of cyclic covers of projective spaces: Introduction

-In the present context and in relation to the results of Caporaso (\cite{Cap03}) and those of Gorchinskiy--Viviani (\cite{GV0}), it will be interesting to know the divisibility of the modular map of a family of maximum variation of moduli for either $\mathscr{H}_{n,r,d}$ or $\mathscr{H}_{1,3,d_1,d_2}$ when the the modular map is generically finite.
+In view of our results, it would be interesting to study Franchetta type results on the tautological families thus obtained (for example see \cite{OG13}).
+It will also be interesting to know the divisibility of the modular map of a family of maximum variation of moduli with a section for either $\mathscr{H}_{n,r,d}$ or $\mathscr{H}_{1,3,d_1,d_2}$ when the modular map is generically finite.

-The rationality results in Theorem ~\ref{main1intro}, are obtained by known results on the rationality of moduli of points on $\mathbb{P}^1$ and the rationality of moduli of plane curves.
-We show that even when a family exists over a Zariski open subset of the coarse moduli, it cannot be extended to the loci of objects without extra automorphisms.
-We use the method introduced in \cite{GV1} involving computing the Picard group of the rigidification and then show that for both $\mathscr{H}_{2,r,d}$ and $\mathscr{H}_{1,3,d_1,d_2}$ the objects with extra automorphisms form a locally closed substack of codimension greater than or equal to two.

-We now provide the structure of this article.
-Section \ref{2} is devoted to prove Theorem \ref{main1intro} and is divided into four subsections.
-In subsection \ref{sub1} we construct the intermediate stack $\mathscr{D}_{n,r,d}$ and give it a quotient structure.
-Subsection \ref{sub2} is devoted to prove that $\mathscr{H}_{n,r,d}$ is a $\mu_r$-gerbe over $\mathscr{D}_{n,r,d}$ using which we will identify $\mathscr{D}_{n,r,d}$ as the rigidification of $\mathscr{H}_{n,r,d}$.
-Subsection \ref{sub3} is the computational heart of this section using which we will prove our main result in Subsection \ref{sub4}.
-We prove Theorem \ref{main2intro} in Section \ref{3} which is structured exactly like Section \ref{2} for the convenience of the reader.
-Finally we prove a Mestrano-Ramanan type result in the Appendix (Section \ref{appendix}, Theorem \ref{mr}).